isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-does-it-take-for-borax-to-kill-ants/index.md

 People often wonder if sprinkling borax on their lawn will get rid of ants.
 Sprinkle the borax powder around your yard, near ant mounds and other places where ants are. - Sprinkle borax or mix honey in the mixture with borax and then sprinkle in places where ants will find it. - Sprinkling borax may be a quick fix for ants but when sprinkled on the ground, it can also kill grass and plants.

-*Entry points for ants include; * - Utility Lines - Flooring Holes - Doors and windows - Exhaust Fans and Dryer Vents - Foundation Gaps - Wall cracks Related: [is borax safe for dogs](https://pestpolicy.com/is-borax-safe-for-dogs/) There are a few signs that can help you determine whether or not ants have invaded your home.
+*Entry points for ants include; * - Utility Lines - Flooring Holes - Doors and windows - Exhaust Fans and Dryer Vents - Foundation Gaps - Wall cracks Related: [is borax safe for dogs](https://pestpolicy.com/is-borax-safe-for-dogs/)There are a few signs that can help you determine whether or not ants have invaded your home.
 1. Look for ant mounds: Ants will make small, dome-shaped hills out of the dirt in order to live.

 As time goes on these mounds become more frequent and larger; they may also be close together as the colony grows over time.
 2. Look for ant trails: If you see long lines of tiny insects wandering aimlessly around your house then that's a big sign an infestation is underway - and something needs to be done!